From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Simulations

 \subsection{Discussion}

 We must reiterate that the scenarios we considered here are limited to (near-)uniformly distributed clutter with a low rate ($r_c\leq5$) and high target detection probability ($p^\text{D}\geq0.9$).
 Relation of these limitations is valuable and deserves to be investigated.
 As shown in both simulations, the proposed T-FoT approach is comparable with, or even better than, the BFs in computing efficiency and track maintenance accuracy although it suffers more from track confirmation and termination latency due to the lack of a-prior information about the target birth and death.
-What are more notable include \begin{enumerate} \item The T-FoT approach computes efficiently thanks to the exact solution given for linear fitting as shown in \eqref{eq:Exact_solution_for_Ck}. \item The fitting calculation over data of a time-window is resilience to the false/missing data at a particular time-instant as compared with the recursive filtering. \item Although the BF is Bayes optimal, it generally has no analytic solution and has to resort to approximative implementation using either GM or particles, which are attributed to the discrepancy of the realistic performance of the BF to the desired Bayes optimality. \end{enumerate}
+What are additionally notable include \begin{enumerate} \item The T-FoT approach computes efficiently thanks to the exact solution given for linear fitting as shown in \eqref{eq:Exact_solution_for_Ck}. \item The fitting calculation over data of a time-window is resilience to the false/missing data at a particular time-instant as compared with the recursive filtering. \item The Bayes-optimization of the BF does not equal minimum OSPA.
+Obviously, the OSPA values depends on the choices of the parameters $c$ and $p$. \item \SPrevis{Although the BF is Bayes optimal, it generally has no analytic solution and has to resort to approximative implementation using either GM or particles.
+The number of GCs or particles used and the ineluctable merging/pruning/resampling operations can all have a significant effect on the filtering accuracy.
+These are attributed to the discrepancy of the realistic performance of the BF to the desired Bayes optimality.} \end{enumerate}